 Now that you’ve prepped your furniture for travel and storage, it’s time to organize your furniture into your storage unit.
 You want to be careful where you place things because carelessness can result in damaged furniture and that’s the last thing you want to happen.
 You also want to be strategic about your placement in order to get the most out of your unit.
 Think of it as a game of Tetris, and try to utilize as much space as possible without damaging any furniture.

-Keep These Extra Tips In Mind For Storing Furniture
+Keep These Furniture Storage Tips In Mind

 It’s important to know that not all storage units come with climate control, so you’ll want to research this before settling on a storage unit.
 Climate control can really affect how your furniture keeps while it sits in long term storage.
 High heat can ruin leather and the cold can weaken wooden tables and chairs.
 Maintaining the temperature of your unit can help avoid tragic mishaps like damaged furniture.